 It’s a small detail, but it’s one of those small details that I think makes a difference.
 You can see here the pull with the backplate on the top, and the pull without the backplate on the bottom.

-And with that, it was finished!
+And with that, my DIY console table was finished!

 I’m very pleased with how this turned out.
 When deciding on the finish, I knew I wanted something light and natural rather than a painted finish.